Edge Compute Architecture Explained: What You Need to Know

 Maybe the edge is hard to define because not every edge implementation will be the same, and you can’t expect to just replicate what you’ve built in a central datacenter like we used to do with COLO implementations.
 Carl Fugate put this nicely in the delegate wrap-up video.

-Think different to get edge computing infrastructure right
+Think differently to get edge compute architecture right

 We had several hardware companies at the first Edge Field Day.